aaronistheman/Supply-Demand-Graph-Calculations/README.md

 be able to apply settings (e.g. an excise tax) and to see calculations (e.g. consumer surplus, deadweight loss).

-I am working on it during the March and April of 2016, towards the beginning of my spring quarter of my first year at UC Davis.
+I am working on it during the March and (after a delay) June of 2016, towards the end of my first year at UC Davis.

 I will make it with HTML, CSS, JavaScript, jQuery, AngularJS, and QUnit.